-Trump threatens tariffs on $100 billion more China goods; Beijing says will fight back
+Trump threatens tariffs on $100 billion more China goods; Beijing ready to strike back

 Washington has called for the $50 billion in extra duties after it said a probe determined Chinese government policies are designed to transfer U.S. intellectual property to Chinese companies and allow them to seize leadership in key high-technology industries of the future.

-Responding to Trump’s latest comments, the Chinese commerce ministry reiterated that China was not afraid of a trade war even though it did not seek one, and accused the United States of provoking the conflict.
+China said it was not afraid of a trade war, even though it did not seek one, and accused the United States of provoking the conflict.
+Gao said comments from U.S. officials about ongoing talks about trade issues were incorrect.

-“If the United States disregards the objections of China and the international community and persists in unilateralism and trade protectionism, the Chinese side will follow through to the end, at any cost, and definitely fight back resolutely,” a spokesperson was quoted as saying in a statement on the ministry’s website.

-The ministry has called for a media briefing on Friday night, in an unusual move on a public holiday.
+“Under these conditions, the two sides cannot conduct any negotiations on this issue,” Gao said, without elaborating.

 While Beijing’s claims that Washington is the aggressor and is spurring global protectionism, China’s trading partners have complained for years that it abuses World Trade Organization rules and propagates unfair policies at home that lock foreign firms out of some sectors as domestic champions are being nurtured.